 Don’t just go to your nearest optometrist or audiologist for testing.
 Call around to see if you can find one offering the basic test for free – many do.
-Obviously, you’ll have to pay for further services if you discover that there is some kind of a problem, but simply having your vision and eyesight tested needn’t cost you anything.
+Obviously, you’ll have to pay for further services if you discover there is some kind of a problem, but simply having your hearing and eyesight tested needn’t cost you anything.

-There are many ways to access medical services that don’t cost a fortune and that in no way compromise the standard of care you receive.
+There are many ways to access medical services that don’t cost a fortune and in no way compromise the standard of care you receive.
 If money is tight, it’s worth investigating ways to make medical care more cost effective for you and your family.